programminghistorian/jekyll/lessons/text-mining-with-extracted-features.md

     You never know your luck; being the story of a matrimonial deserter, by Gilbert Parker ... illustrated by W.L.
 Jacobs.

 Here, the FeatureReader is imported and initialized with file paths pointing to two Extracted Features files.
 The files are in a directory called 'data'.
-Different systems do file paths differently: Windows uses forward slashes ('data/...') while Linux and Mac OS use back slashes ('data\\...'). `os.path.join` is used to make sure that the file path is correctly structured, a convention to ensure that code works everywere.
+Different systems do file paths differently: Windows uses back slashes ('data\\...') while Linux and Mac OS use forward slashes ('data/...'). `os.path.join` is used to make sure that the file path is correctly structured, a convention to ensure that code works on these different platforms.

 With `fr = FeatureReader(paths)`, the FeatureReader is initialized, meaning it is ready to use.
-An initialized FeatureReader is holding the pointers to the file paths that we gave it, and will load them into Volume objects when asked.
+An initialized FeatureReader is holding references to the file paths that we gave it, and will load them into Volume objects when asked.

 Consider the last bit of code: